jorgebucaran/hyperapp/README.md

 ## Contributing

 Hyperapp is free and open-source software.
-If you love Hyperapp, becoming a contributor or [sponsoring](https://github.com/sponsors/jorgebucaran) is the best way to give back.
-Thank you to everyone who already contributed to Hyperapp!
+If you want to support Hyperapp, becoming a contributor or [sponsoring](https://github.com/sponsors/jorgebucaran) is the best way to give back.
+Thank you to everyone who already contributed to Hyperapp! <3

 [![](https://opencollective.com/hyperapp/contributors.svg?width=1024&button=false)](https://github.com/jorgebucaran/hyperapp/graphs/contributors)